ethereum/ethereum-org-website/src/content/decentralized-social-networks.md

 Users use the platform's native ERC-20 token $MIND to pay for items.
 Users can also earn $MIND tokens by publishing popular content, contributing to the ecosystem, and referring others to the platform.

-## Ethereum and legacy social media platforms {#Ethereum-and-legacy-social-media-networks}
+## Ethereum and legacy social media platforms {#ethereum-and-legacy-social-media-networks}

 Decentralized social media platforms aren't the only ones trying to incorporate blockchain technology.
-Many traditional sites are also planning to integrate Ethereum into their infrastructure:
+Many centralized platforms are also planning to integrate Ethereum into their infrastructure:

 ### Reddit {#reddit}

 Reddit has [touted Community Points](https://cointelegraph.com/news/reddit-to-reportedly-tokenize-karma-points-and-onboard-500m-new-users), which are ERC-20 token that users can earn by posting quality content and contributing to the online community.
 You can redeem these tokens to gain exclusive privileges and perks.
-For this project, Reddit is working with Arbitrum, a Layer-2 rollup designed to scale Ethereum transactions.
+For this project, Reddit is working with Arbitrum, a [layer 2](/layer-2/) rollup designed to scale Ethereum transactions.

 ### Twitter {#twitter}

 In January 2021, Twitter Blue [rolled out support for NFTs](https://mashable.com/article/twitter-blue-nft-profile-picture), allowing users to connect their wallets and display NFTs as profile pictures.
-The social media company has also [announced plans](https://www.theverge.com/2021/8/16/22627435/twitter-bluesky-lead-jay-graber-decentralized-social-web) to create a decentralized social network in future.
+At time of writing, the social media company has also [announced plans](https://www.theverge.com/2021/8/16/22627435/twitter-bluesky-lead-jay-graber-decentralized-social-web) to create a decentralized social network in the future.

 ### Instagram {#instagram}